dev-morph/dev-morph-blog/README.md

 The current workflow is straightforward.
 For detailed information on establishing CI/CD pipelines, please refer to a previous post I've written..[**CI/CD with nginx and Docker**](https://marklee1117.tistory.com/168)
 #

-#

-## HTTPS

-Most of Browsers such as Chrome mark all HTTP websites as "Not Secure".
-To remove this mark and enhance the security of my website, I used a SSL certificate for the HTTPS connection.
-I used **Certbot** to issue a SSL certifiacte for my website.
-It is free and very easy to use.